Myer's Cocktail: Intravenous Vitamin + Mineral Cocktail

 • Part of a cleansing treatment for environmental medicine & detoxification

 • Acute infections

 It can also help with athletic performance & an overall energy boost.

-WHAT ARE THE SIDE EFFECTS OF THE MEYER COCKTAIL INFUSION?
+WHAT ARE THE SIDE EFFECTS OF THE MYER COCKTAIL INFUSION?

-People with a known sensitivity or allergy to any of the ingredients in a Meyer cocktail should not have the infusion or should have it tailored to avoid those known allergies.
+People with a known sensitivity or allergy to any of the ingredients in a Myer cocktail should not have the infusion or should have it tailored to avoid those known allergies.
 People with G6PD deficiency & kidney disease should not have the infusion.
-Meyer cocktail should be used cautiously in patients with Congestive Heart Failure due to the increased fluid volume.
+Myer cocktail should be used cautiously in patients with Congestive Heart Failure due to the increased fluid volume.

 Some people experience a sensation of heat or burning at the IV site during the infusion due to the Vitamin C. Please notify the nurse if burning or pain occurs so appropriate action can be taken.
 The IV can be slowed down, heat can be applied, & lidocaine may added to the IV.
 If the IV infuses too rapidly, it may cause lightheadedness or fainting.
 Muscle cramps are possible, although not likely.